Safe, effective and accessible COVID-19 testing is available at Cape Cod Healthcare through community and rapid testing options.

-- Call your primary care physician.
+- Call your Cape Cod Healthcare primary care physician.
 Your doctor will screen you for COVID-19 if symptomatic and submit an order for testing.
-You will then be contacted by Cape Cod Healthcare to schedule an appointment for drive-through testing on the Cape Cod Hospital campus.
+You will then be contacted by Cape Cod Healthcare to schedule an appointment for drive-through testing on the campus of Cape Cod Hospital or Falmouth Hospital.

 - If your primary care physician is not affiliated with Cape Cod Healthcare, your doctor can call our Community Testing Line at 508-534-7103 for further direction to submit an order for testing.
 Cape Cod Healthcare scheduling will then contact you to schedule an appointment for drive-through testing.

 Payment will be processed through insurance for symptomatic or exposed individuals.
-If uninsured, the out-of-pocket cost is $75.
-Accommodations will be made if unable to pay, as no one seeking testing will be turned away.
+Accommodations will be made if unable to pay any out-of-pocket cost, as no one seeking testing will be turned away.

 If you DO NOT HAVE SYMPTOMS and HAVE NOT BEEN EXPOSED to an individual confirmed positive for COVID-19:

-Call our Community Testing Line at 508-534-7103 to be scheduled for an appointment for drive-through testing on the Cape Cod Hospital campus.
+Call our Community Testing Line at 508-534-7103 to be scheduled for an appointment for drive-through testing on the campus of Cape Cod Hospital or Falmouth Hospital.